vishwa-vyom/bb-identity/README.md

 1. Pull down a copy of this git repo and install node via npm and install packages, e.g. `$ nvm install; yarn`.

-2. Start the server in dev mode with `$ npm run start:dev`.
+2. Start the server in dev mode with `$ yarn start:dev`.
+Use `yarn test` to run tests.
 See package.json for other commands.

 3. To build a docker image, use `$ docker-compose build`.